-What to Do When You Discover You Are Not the Father
+What to Do If You Discover You’re Not the Father – Legal & Emotional Guidance

-Facing the Truth: The Impact of DNA Paternity Testing
+Facing the Truth: The Impact of Paternity Testing

-Scenario 1: If You Never Married Your Partner
+Scenario 1: If You Were Never Married to Your Partner

 Scenario 2: If You Are/Were Married to Your Partner